Olsm/codeswholesale-for-woocommerce-update-product-on-save-post/README.md

-# CodesWholesale for WooCommerce Update product on save post
+# CodesWholesale Update product on save post
 Add action when saving post so that product is updated with price an stock from codeswholesale

 ## Requirements